 by Alan McDonald, Managing Director of McDonald Murholme

-After a 12-month inquiry, the Productivity Commission released the Workplace Relations Framework Report on the 21st of December, 2015.
+After a 12-month inquiry, the Productivity Commission released the Workplace Relations Framework Report

 The report found the workplace relations system is in need of repair, but not replacement.